MozzaVID: Mozzarella Volumetric Image Dataset: Discussion and Limitations

 \subsection{Data}

-The reliability of a dataset depends critically on the quality of its data sources, and the errors and noise that may arise at all stages of data generation.
+The reliability of a dataset depends critically on the quality of its data sources and the errors and noise that may arise at all stages of data generation.
 In the context of this study, these sources can be summarized into three groups: mozzarella cheese preparation, imaging, and post-processing.

 Mozzarella production, as well as food production in general, cannot be fully controlled, resulting in variations in the final samples.
 These were highlighted in \cref{sec:res_learned_repr}, where cheese types similar in terms of the experimental design had vastly different structures.
 While this discrepancy is interesting from a food science perspective, it has a negligible effect on dataset use in deep learning research.

-All samples were prepared simultaneously and stored in similar conditions, excluding Cagliata cheese, which is one year older.
-With age, it developed multiple salt crystals, which then created very bright spots on the scans.
-This effect likely makes it easier to classify this cheese type but does not compromise the overall dataset's utility.
+All samples were prepared simultaneously and stored in similar conditions, excluding Cagliata cheese, which is approximately one year older.
+With age, it developed multiple salt crystals within its matrix, which then created very bright spots on the scans.
+This effect likely makes it easier to classify this cheese type, but does not compromise the overall dataset.

 The power and coherence of synchrotron radiation allowed for generating low-noise and high-contrast scans, and the fast scanning time eliminated the risk of sample movement/deterioration during imaging.
 Post-processing steps were designed to limit the sources of bias and error, including discarding problematic scans, cropping volumes to avoid artifacts and inconsistencies near the scan edges, and normalizing voxel intensities across samples.